 - Egg freezing or cryopreservation is when unfertilised eggs are 'vitrified' and stored.
 There have been successful cases of oocyte vitrification in adolescent females. - Embryo freezing, also known as embryo cryopreservation the most common and successful option for preserving a woman's fertility.
-Conventional slow freezing or vitrification can be applied. - Gonadal shielding aiming radiation rays at a small area or covering the pelvic area with a lead shield to protect woman's ovaries. - Ovarian transposition a minor surgery to move the ovaries from the area that will receive radiation. - Freezing (cryopreservation) of ovarian tissue an effective method of enabling a successful pregnancy in women who have had oncology treatment.
+Conventional slow freezing or vitrification can be applied. - Ovarian transposition a minor surgery to move the ovaries from the area that will receive radiation. - Ovarian reproductive material freezing an effective method of enabling a successful pregnancy in women who have had oncology treatment.
 It is also the only option for younger girls who have not commenced ovulating.
-However, this carries a risk of the re-introduction of cancer cells.
+However, this carries a risk of xenotransplantation (re-introduction of cancer cells).